 - Create the Hive table using the DDL

 For each table, create the Hive table, using the Hive DDL and AVRO schema.

 The SnapLogic integration Patterns catalog provides prebuilt, reusable integration data flow pipelines that enable reusability and improve productivity.

-In my next post I will write about another practical integration pattern for big data ingestion with SnapLogic without the need to do any coding.
+In my next post I will write about another practical data integration pattern for big data ingestion with SnapLogic without the need to do any coding.

 - Download the whitepaper: How to Build an Enterprise Data Lake: Important Considerations Before You Jump In.
 You can also watch the recorded webinar and check out the slides on the SnapLogic blog.